mvarrone/printer-monitoring/README.md

 cd printer-monitoring
 ```

-b) Create a virtual environment
+b) Create a virtual environment and install dependencies

 <details>
 <summary>On Windows</summary>